-In delivering services to its customers Shannon Group is committed to using the principles of quality customer service for customers of the Public Sector and the principles of business excellence to exceed customer expectations.
+In delivering services to its customers Shannon Heritage is committed to using the principles of quality customer service for customers of the Public Sector and the principles of business excellence to exceed customer expectations.
 This requires Shannon Group employees to:

 - value and treat all customers equally and deal with customers efficiently, promptly, impartially and in a courteous manner.